How to Become a Contractor in Virginia: A Basic Guide

 Classifications of Virginia Contractor Licenses

 Not all Virginia contractor licenses cover the same type of project.
-Each one serves a different purpose and has its unique requirements.
+Each one of the three classes of Virginia contractor licenses serves a different purpose and has its unique requirements.

 Class A License